5 Ways To Make Quick Cash

 You were probably asked for a deposit when you began utility service on your home.
 If you’ve been consistently on time with your bills, they may give you your deposit back.
 Call the utility to find out.

-According to the National Association of Unclaimed Property Administrators, 1 in 10 people have unclaimed funds out there and the average check is about $900.
+According to the National Association of Unclaimed Property Administrators, 1 in 7 people have unclaimed funds out there.
+More than $3 billion is returned to consumers annually.
 You can find out more about searching for unclaimed funds here.

 3. …Or borrow money.